AnthonyReeseSdsu/CS570Project/README.md

 # CS570Project
 This is a basic POSIX based shell which was written as a semester long project for my Operating Systems course.
-In order to test this code, please change the default linux shell to tcsh using the following commands(seperated by ;):
+In order to test this code, please change the default linux shell to tcsh using the following commands:

+first: chsh
+second: /bin/tcsh
-chsh ; /bin/tcsh ; yourpassword(to confirm)
+final:  yourpassword(to confirm)

 You can check that this worked by typing typing the following command: